Systems Thinking

 The Importance of Voice & Tone

-Crafting appropriate tone was something previously lacking at Gap Inc. While each brand maintained their authentic voice, they needed help identifying when to adjust their voice for the situation.
+Recognition and documentation of voice and tone guidelines didn’t exist.
+While each brand maintained their authentic voice, they needed help identifying when to adjust their tone for the situation.

 With a simple visual, I helped UX and brand creatives identify the need to craft content based on several variations.